lucasdietrich/zephyr-nrf52840-ble-dev/readme.md

 # BLE Xiaomi Mijia measurements collector application

-This nrf52840 application scans and retrieves measurements of Xiaomi Mijia `LYWSD03MMC` devices, which are Bluetooth Low Energy (BLE) devices.
+This nrf52840 application scans and retrieves measurements from Xiaomi Mijia `LYWSD03MMC` devices, which are Bluetooth Low Energy (BLE) devices.

 The measurements are embedded into records which are sent over the UART1 interface.